Table of Contents

 - Memory disorders

 If, for example, referrals to different medical specialists or consultations about symptoms that cannot be explained somatically become overly frequent, the general practitioner should consider depression.
 Then, he/she should cautiously inquire about mood and energy level and general ability to experience joy in the past four weeks.

 Also, there are easy screening questionnaires that facilitate the assessment if depressive symptoms are present or not.
 Even if the patient does not experience a negative mood, it is generally possible that inexplicable somatic symptoms can be caused by a depression.
 In this case, this is called masked depression.

-In approximately one third of patients with a unipolar disease, diagnosis has to be changed to a bipolar disorder in the further progression of the disease.
+In approximately one-third of patients with a unipolar disease, the diagnosis has to be changed to a bipolar disorder in the further progression of the disease.
 Bipolar disorder II is the easiest to miss and be underestimated in regard to its frequency.
 This is because hypomanic symptoms are experienced as pleasant and are therefore not reported by the patient himself or are not asked for at all.